 By: Penny Collen, Financial Solutions Architect, Thought Leader, Blogger, and Speaker

-To learn more about how these and other companies are embracing cloud-based Disaster Recovery and the benefits they have realized, see our new eBook, Case Study Insights: Cloud-Based Disaster Recovery.
+Find out how these and other companies are embracing cloud-based disaster recovery and realizing significant benefits in protecting their environments in our new eBook, Case Study Insights: Cloud-Based Disaster Recovery.

 Ready to get started with the hybrid cloud?
 Visit vCloud.VMware.com.